romanpauk/dingo/test/matrix/README.md

 The container axis reuses the core runtime, static, generic runtime/static, and mixed containers.
 The scope axis covers shared, unique, and external storage.
 Shared and external storage use a stable request; unique storage crosses value and rvalue requests.
-Static-only external cells remain in the product as explicit skips because external storage requires runtime registration.
+Static-only external cases remain in the model as an intentional constraint because external storage requires runtime registration.
 Mixed cells use a static anchor and register the composition at runtime, so they exercise both halves of the mixed container.
 The contract rejects missing product cells, so adding a leaf, operator, container, scope, or request strategy expands resolution and invocation without requiring hand-written wrapper cases.

-Every product cell is generated.
-Supported cells compile and execute; unsupported cells remain visible as skipped tests with a reason.
+Every product case is classified.
+Supported cases may be selected as direct C++ tests; functionality gaps remain visible with a reason, and intentional constraints remain outside the support contract.
 Shared storage requires a movable composition.
 The current container also cannot publish an exact composed type when a raw or smart pointer is the outer wrapper around another wrapper, or when pointer-to-const normalization occurs inside a wrapper.
 These limitations do not disable supported stable inverse compositions such as `optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, or exact owning `variant<shared_ptr<T>, unique_ptr<T>>` requests.
-Owning optional requests with a composed operand and owning arrays of optionals remain explicit unsupported cells because resolution selects an inner conversion instead of materializing the exact outer type.
+Owning optional requests with a composed operand and owning arrays of optionals remain explicit functionality gaps because resolution selects an inner conversion instead of materializing the exact outer type.

 Operators declare positional resolution limitations alongside their type and copy/move rules.
 A limitation may select request strategies and operand operator